 This is simply a cardboard disk with twelve colors of the standard color wheel printed on either side.
 Two additional cardboard disks, with window cut outs in them, are attached to both sides of the original disk so as to sandwich the original disk in the middle.
 There is a metal rivet that goes through the center of all three disks.
 As the outer disk is turned on its axis (like a dial), results of various color combinations, etc. appear in outer disk windows.

 One of the sides of the Color Computer (side A) indicates analogous and complementary harmonies.
-Just select the color, you want to build harmony for, in the “Color Key” window and the arrows will point to true, split and triadic complementary as well as analogous harmonies.
+Just select the color, you want to build harmony for, in the “Color Key” window and the arrows will point to the true, split and triadic complementary as well as analogous harmonies.
 The other side (side B) lets you see what happens when each one of the twelve colors of the Color Wheel is mixed with red, blue, and yellow.
 It also shows tints and shades for each one of the twelve colors.

-As was mentioned before, the Color Computer can be very useful in color scheme building because it helps us visualize color harmonies.
+As was mentioned before, the Color Computer can be very useful in color scheme building because it helps us identify color harmonies.
 For example, let us say we have a room with lots of red furnishings (red mahogany stained wood furniture, red rug and a brick fireplace.)
 The walls are painted a light tone of yellow.
 Color wise, such a room may feel a bit off balance.
 If you look at a side ‘A’ of our Color Computer, you will see that adding a little bit of blue (perhaps a vase or an accent wall) will bring the color balance that you are seeking.
 This is because blue will nicely fill-in the missing element to a triadic color scheme and will make our color scheme: red, yellow and blue – the most classic triad of them all.

 Painting Contractor in San Francisco Bay Area